jumboduck/squirrel/TESTING.md

 -   Trying to update any of these fields with the wrong current password returned an error as expected
 -   Updating all three fields at once was tested successfully

+### Feedback Page

+It was ensured that the form successfully sent an email to chosen email address.

 ## End-to-End Testing with Cypress

 Automated testing was conducted with [Cypress](https://www.cypress.io/).